 Rotary multitools are a very useful and versatile tool type for small and detailed cutting, grinding, milling and drilling jobs.
-Although this tool type has been almost defined by Dremel, there is also an upmarket alternative from the German manufacturer Proxxon: the IBS/E Professional Rotary Tool.
+Although Dremel rules the rotary multitool market, there is an upmarket alternative from the German manufacturer Proxxon: the IBS/E Professional Rotary Tool.
+But is Proxxon worth the “Professional” title and the extra tens of dollars?

-In this article, I am going to share my opinion on this based on my six years of using the IBS/E. In short, the Proxxon IBS/E Rotary Tool is well-built, stable, quiet and comfortable and has a rigid mount to a drill stand, all of which make it well worth the price in long-term use in precision tasks.
-On the other hand, it has a slower tool change mechanism and less power than some of the competition, and not the best choice for quick and rough work.
+In this article, I am going to share my opinion on this based on my six years of using the IBS/E. In short, the Proxxon IBS/E Rotary Tool is well-built, stable, quiet and comfortable compared to the competition.
+It also mounts well to a drill stand.
+The Proxxon is well worth the extra cost in long-hours or long-term use in precision tasks.
+The slower tool change mechanism and lower power make it suboptimal for quick and rough work.

 Use with stand: